cgtian/cgtian.github.io/untitled-diptych.md

 <br/>
 Before I was born, I dreamed of an ocean

-with water the color of jade
+of waters suffuse with jade
 churning beneath a field of formless clouds.

 <br/>